williamrygao/williamrygao.github.io/truth.md

 allowed mathematical proof to override truth, the very mystery it was conceived to mimic.

 For the sake of my prospective career in mathematics, I must accept the axiom of choice.
-But the greed of the (now-omnipotent) mathematician has caused a rift of comparable depth to the natural sciences tearing apart the Aristotlian worldview.
-Thus I can no longer say with confidence that proofs are metaphors for truth, or metaphors at all, for that matter.
+But the greed of the (now omnipotent) mathematician has caused a rift in mathematics of comparable depth to the natural sciences tearing apart the Aristotlian worldview.
+I can no longer say with confidence that proofs are metaphors for truth, or metaphors at all, for that matter.
 Proofs now seem terribly real; so real that I hardly believe in anything I wrote above.
 I guess that's why I resorted to a subpar lecture on ZFC and LOST, why I have such difficulty answering this question, why no one really has an answer anymore.
 And that's why proofs are important to me.

-The fate of all humankind, I fear, is in the hands of fools.

 ## A bigger asterisk
 There's nothing inherently wrong with that either.
 In some twisted way,